khoih-prog/WIOTerminal_WiFiManager/README.md

 #include <DoubleResetDetector_Generic.h>      //https://github.com/khoih-prog/DoubleResetDetector_Generic

 // Number of seconds after reset during which a
-// subsequent reset will be considered a double reset.
+// subseqent reset will be considered a double reset.
 #define DRD_TIMEOUT             10

 // RTC Memory Address for the DoubleResetDetector to use